igacoderw/take-home-test/README.md

-# IgaCode Developer Take-Home Test - Book Management System
+# Igacode developer take-home test: Book Management System

 ## Overview
 Thank you for your interest in a developer position at Igacode.
-This take-home test is designed to evaluate your frontend/backend development skills, specifically your ability to implement features, create UIs, and create and integrate API endpoints.
+This take-home test is designed to evaluate your frontend/backend development skills, specifically your ability to implement features, create UIs, and build and integrate API endpoints.

 ## Task Description
 Build an application for a **Book Management System** that allows users to view, borrow, and return books.
 The system should help users track when books are due to be returned.